-Hi, I’m Jean Fair with the law office of Fair and Fair, PLLC, in the great state of Texas.
-Today, I’m going to be answering one of the most common questions I receive, which is are there any alternatives to a formal administration of a decedent’s estate.
-And, the answer is yes, there are.
+As an estate planning and probate attorney, one of the most common questions I hear is about alternatives to formal probate or administration of a decedent’s’ estate.
 One of the most common alternatives is the Affidavit of Heirship.

-As its name implies, an Affidavit of Heirship is exactly that; it’s an affidavit that names the heirs of a decedent’s estate and describes the property that will be distributed to those heirs.
-It’s most often used to pass title in property where a transfer of title is required, like with real estate or vehicles.
-It’s usually used to cure problems in chain of title, like when a decedent died without a will or a will was never probated and now, the heirs have decided they want to sell the property in question to a third party.
+An affidavit of heirship is exactly what it sounds like – an affidavit that names the heirs to a decedent’s estate and the property to be transferred to those heirs.
+It is most often used to pass title in certain property that requires a transfer of title, such as real estate and vehicles, and to cure problems in chain of title, like when a decedent died without a will or when a will was never probated and the heirs want to sell or transfer the property in question to a third party.

-Once the Affidavit of Heirship is signed by all the necessary parties, it must be filed in the county where the property is located, or where the decedent was domiciled at the time of death.
-The Affidavit of Heirship is generally useful for smaller estates that don’t meet the requirements for a Small Estate Affidavit, another alternative to formal administration of a decedent’s estate, but when a formal administration still isn’t practical.
+Once the affidavit is signed by all the necessary parties, it must be filed in the property records of the county in which the property is located or where the decedent was domiciled at the time of death.

 The affidavit of heirship is a useful tool for small estates that do not meet the requirements for a small estate affidavit or when a formal administration is not practically or economically feasible.